pdf-association/pdf-cos-syntax/README.md

 # Features

-The following functionality is enabled for files with extensions `.pdf` and `.fdf` (Forms Data Field) as both file formats use the same PDF COS ("_Carousel Object System_") syntax and file structure.
+The following VSCode functionality is enabled for files with extensions `.pdf` and `.fdf` (Forms Data Field) as both file formats use the same PDF COS ("_Carousel Object System_") syntax and file structure.

 ## Syntax Highlighting
 Syntax highlighting of PDF COS syntax and PDF content streams including special handling of _most_ PDF rules for delimiters and whitespace: